141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 Are wood pellets environmentally friendly?

-An April Treehugger.com article said that if produced in "environmentally sustainable ways and used efficiently," biomass can reduce greenhouse gas (GHG) emissions up to 98 percent compared to coal.
-However, the article pointed out that if biomass is not used efficiently and not from environmentally sustainable sources, the overall emissions are more than using natural gas.
+An April Treehugger.com article said that if produced in "environmentally sustainable ways and used efficiently," biomass can reduce greenhouse gas (GHG) emissions by up to 98 percent compared to coal.
+However, the article pointed out that the emissions are higher than natural gas if biomass is not used efficiently and not from environmentally sustainable sources.

-A report by the British group AEA for the Environment found that GHG emissions from energy produced by biomass are "generally, but not always, less than fossil fuels."
-According to the report land use "can negate any emission savings."
+A British group, AEA for the Environment report, found that GHG emissions from energy produced by biomass are "generally, but not always, less than fossil fuels."
+According to the report, land use "can negate any emission savings."

 • Not result in a net release of carbon from vegetable and soil